amit-07/vue-quasar-loan-calc/README.md

 Run the App locally
 ```
 npm run start

+Open http://localhost:8080/ in Chrome or any Suitable browser
 ```
 Feel free to play around with the code on this link:
 [https://codesandbox.io/s/github/amit-07/vue-quasar-loan-calc](url)